 Member:

+1. Cr;

-- 1. Cr; - Note: It is a requirement of the Mindarie Regional Council Establishment Agreement that Council carries a specific resolution to nominate an Alternate Member for each occasion that the approved Member is unable to act. - 1.2.
+Note: It is a requirement of the Mindarie Regional Council Establishment Agreement that Council carries a specific resolution to nominate an Alternate Member for each occasion that the approved Member is unable to act.

+1.2.
 Tamala Park Regional Council (1 Council Member)

 Member:

-- 1. Cr;
+1. Cr;

-- 2. APPOINTS the following Council Members as Council's representatives on the below Advisory Groups for the term 7 March 2017 to 20 October 2017:
+2. DINTS the following Council Members as Council's representatives on the w Advisory Groups for the term 7 March 2017 to 20 October 2017:

-- 2.1 Road Safety Advisory Group
+2.1 Road Safety Advisory Group

 Members:

 1

 2

 and

 the Chair of the Advisory Group be;

 2.2 Safer Vincent Crime Prevention Partnership

 Members:

 1

 and

 the Chair of the Advisory Group be;